-I’d planned on taking a break from Rocky Road, then Monday my friend Amy sent me a recipe with a note saying
+I’d planned on taking a break from making Rocky Road type candy, then Monday my friend Amy sent me a recipe with a note saying

 This is the best kind of recipe, one sent by a friend and with a history to match.
 It even has an Austin themed name, “Lake Travis Mud”.

-This morning I made a half batch and molded it into an 8 inch pan.
+This morning I made a half batch of the Lake Travis Mud and molded it into an 8 inch pan.
 I melted the chips in a pan set over boiling water, but if you have one you could use a double boiler.
 I’m sure the microwave would work too, just make sure you stir often or use a low heat so that the butterscotch chips melt properly.
 As expected, it was terrific and probably my favorite Rocky Road type candy yet.

-In a large double boiler or in a heat-proof bowl set over simmering water, melt the chips over low heat.
-Stir in peanut butter until melted and mixed with the melted chips.
+- In a large double boiler or in a heat-proof bowl set over simmering water, melt the chips over low heat.
+Stir in peanut butter until melted.
 Add peanuts.
 Let cool slightly and add marshmallows.

-Spread mixture in a 9×13 buttered pan and refrigerate for at least two hours.
+- Spread mixture in a 9x13 pan lined with parchment or nonstick foil.
+Refrigerate for at least two hours.
 Lift from pan by grasping foil, set on a cutting board and cut into desired size squares/bars.
 The mud should remain store in the refrigerator and will keep for a couple of months in an airtight container.
 Makes 60 pieces.